“A budget is telling your money where to go, instead of wondering where it went.” John Maxwell said it first and said it best.

 10 Signs You Are Controlling Money:

-- You decide what to buy, save for it and get it
+- Decide what to buy, save for it and get it

 - You buy things that increase in value

-- You invest in yourself, such as more education or personal improvement
+- Invest in yourself, such as more education or personal improvement

 - You have good credit